watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

 In this task, you will use a Kubernetes Job to run a container that is meant to execute a task and terminate, rather than run all the time.
 <!-- TODO: Should be cloudshell / cloud editor -->

-1. In your WSL window create a text file called init.job.yml using Vim, and press the "i" key to go into edit mode.
+1. In your Azure Cloud Shell window create a text file called init.job.yml using Vim, and press the "i" key to go into edit mode.

    ```bash
    vi init.job.yml